OpenPodcar/OpenPodcar/README.md

 - AF\_NET error
 	- If this is thrown by the Gazebo plugin -- it may be because Gazebo is being run standalone rather than launched as a ROS node as required.

-- Cannot locate node i.e. you should make your Python scripts as executables in order to launch theml
+- Cannot locate node i.e. you should make your Python scripts as executables in order to launch them

+Disclaimer: Neither the authors nor the University of Lincoln are repsonsible for accidents, injuries or damage caused by this vehicle design, and by downloading, building or operating the design you agree to do so entirely at your own risk.
+The design is not a legal product and carries no safety certification.